taetscher/ICARUS/README.md

 The issues with projected coordinate systems and scalebars are well elaborated in a nice article by user _abuckley_ over at https://www.esri.com/arcgis-blog/products/product/mapping/back-to-the-issue-of-scale-bars/.

 ----

+VALIDATION
+--
+As mentioned above, to validate ICARUS I calculated mAP.

+I validated ICARUS on a set of 200 images from the initial 5200 images that made up my training set.
+From these, I took 200 for validation purposes aside, manually classified them but did not actually train on them.
+It's my validation subset.

+To get predictions I called:
+`python flow --model cfg/tiny-yolo-ICARUSv2.cfg --annotation annotations/validation --imgdir bilder/validation --load 344750 --json`

+In the aforementioned mAP tool one can set the `minoverlap` parameter.
+This is defined in the [PASCAL Challenge](http://host.robots.ox.ac.uk/pascal/VOC/pubs/everingham10.pdf) as follows:

+`To be considered a correct detection, the overlap ratio ao between the predicted bounding box Bp and ground truth bounding box Bgt must exceed 0.5`

+Given the nature of roads, this means that calculating mAP with `minoverlap` of 0.5 but with a rectangular bounding box is not in every case fair to the algorithm.
+This is why I decided to do mAP calculations with both `minoverlap` of 0.5 as well as 0.3.

 RESULTS